pola-rs/polars/docs/Contributing.md

 1. Fork the [repo](https://github.com/pola-rs/polars-book.git) in your own GitHub account.
 1. Clone your own version of the repo locally, and `cd` into it.
 1. Add the upstream remote with `git remote add upstream https://github.com/pola-rs/polars-book.git`
-1. All branches should derive from `master`, you can `git checkout -b <YOUR-BRANCH>` and write away.
+1. All branches should derive from `main`, you can `git checkout -b <YOUR-BRANCH>` and write away.
 1. Commit/push to your own repo.
-1. Open a pull request as you would usually do, making sure the "base repository" is the upstream repo (`master` branch) and the "head repository" your own (`<YOUR-BRANCH>` branch).
+1. Open a pull request as you would usually do, making sure the "base repository" is the upstream repo (`main` branch) and the "head repository" your own (`<YOUR-BRANCH>` branch).

 To update your own repo with code pushed on the upstream repo: